AlejandroWaiz/AlejandroWaiz/README.md

 ### Hello There! 👋

 My name is Alejandro Waiz, i am 23 years old and i've been programming on GoLang since 2020.
-My principal interest is back-end development but i'm getting better with my front-end 'cause one of my dreams is to make a table-game of strategy, and finally with this programming-knowlegdment i can make it true!
+My principal interest is back-end development 'cause one of my dreams is to make a strategy board game, and finally with this programming-knowlegdment i can make it true!
 Nice!.

 I'm currently getting better on my hexagonal architecture and improving the tools that i posses right now (Net/http, Gorilla/Mux, os) and its interesting discover new pattern dessigns that can help me to make more escalable and flexible my applications.